xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 ## Life before az.InferenceData

-Before `az.InferenceData` there wasn't a consistent object or method
+Before `az.InferenceData` there wasn't a consistent object or method both for the user or for the PPL library maintainers.
+Things like posteriors, prior predictives, observed data, and sampler stats could be stored in their own ways, For example one PPL may store their modeling outputs in a dictionary, other may have used plain numpy arrays, a third had its own custom class.
+And that's even before considering the shapes and indices of the array.

+This all meant

 - Each PPL designer would have to implement their own internal objects
   - The objects may not be serializable to disk